Manassas equals history. And here, it all begins with the railroad.

 Confederate General P. G. T. Beauregard and Union General Irwin McDowell used nearby Liberia House (about a mile from the railroad junction) as headquarters in 1861 and 1862, respectively.
 Presidents Jefferson Davis and Abraham Lincoln visited their army's generals during their commands at Liberia, a City-owned park.

-When the Civil War ended, the settlement at the junction grew into the Town of Manassas, which was chartered in 1873.
+When the Civil War ended in 1865, the settlement at the junction grew into the Town of Manassas, which was chartered in 1873.
 In 1975, it became the City of Manassas, an independent city in the Commonwealth.
 Thankfully, the City has retained its historical character, emerging as a popular destination choice.